CollinsFactor · Eastern Shore Genealogy

 Major Turpin inherited some land from his father, patented other tracts, and acquired much by purchase, and therefore possessed much at his death.
 Besides his home and other lands in Dorchester, he possessed 600 acres in Sussex County, near the Delaware boundary.

 As one expressed it, he was a nabob of his day.
-Evidence of his wealth was his horsedrawn coach.
+Evidence of his wealth was his horse-drawn coach.
 When his daughter went riding in the coach, for protection a slave on horseback rode one half mile ahead, while another slave rode one half mile behind.

 Another one of his extravagances was his pet ape from England.
 The ape followed him everywhere.
 However, after some time, the ape became destructive.
-The apes final act convinced Major Turpin that something must be done.
-The event occured when Major Turpin went to visit the home of a neighbor.
+The ape's final act convinced Major Turpin that something must be done.
+The event occurred when Major Turpin went to visit the home of a neighbor.
 When he reached his neighbor's yard his first thought was that it was snowing.
 He soon found that the neighbors were housecleaning and had put feather beds on the porch roof to air.
 The ape had run ahead, climbed on the porch, and tore into a bed, throwing feathers and fluff all over the yard.

 Major Francis Turpin's name frequently appears in the civil court records of Dorchester County.
-The first occurance appeared in March of 1799.
+The first occurrence appeared in March of 1799.
 Evidently, as the guardian of Elizabeth Smith, he was fined for not rendering accounts to the orphans court.

 In March of 1799, his name again appears.
 James Moore was fined for assaulting Francis Turpin.